 - The fellowship is awarded for up to two years (i.e., one year with the possibility of a one-year renewal).
 If the fellowship is terminated during its course, the award will be prorated.

-- The successful candidate will submit brief interim written reports to his/her mentor and the Scientific Director at three, nine, 12 and 18 months into the term.
+- The successful candidate will submit brief interim written reports to his/her mentor and the Institute's scientific director at three, nine, 12 and 18 months into the term.
 A final detailed report must be filed prior to the conclusion of the fellowship term.

 - The Board of Directors of the Institute reserves the right to terminate the fellowship award for cause.